OCA/server-tools/import_odbc/README.rst

  * SQL columns named "none" are ignored.
 This can be used for the first column of the SQL, so that it's used to build the XML Id but it's not imported to any Odoo field.
- * The last sync date is the last successfull execution can be used in the SQL using "CAST(? as datetime)" in the case of MSSQL.
+ * The last sync date is the last successfull execution can be used in the SQL:
+   Using "CAST(? as datetime)" in the case of MSSQL.
    Using "%(sync)s", or ":sync" in the case of Oracle.
  * When errors are found, only the record with the error fails import.
 The other correct records are commited.
 However, the "last sync date" will only